Age-Related Macular Degeneration

 If you have AMD and are taking some type of nutritional supplements, continue that regimen.
-We will inform you at your follow up visit if you should continue that exact regimen or whether you should make some small modification.
+We will inform you at your follow-up visit if you should continue that exact regimen or whether you should make some small modifications.

-Georgia Retina offers its own AREDS vitamin called Focus MaculaPro available for purchase at your appointment or call to our office.
+Georgia Retina offers its own AREDS vitamin called Focus MaculaPro, available for purchase at your appointment or by calling our office.
 We stand by Focus MaculaPro as being high quality and priced competitively.

 Other brands of eye vitamins are available over-the-counter at most pharmacies.

-Lutein, the beneficial pigment found in green leafy vegetables (parsley, spinach, kale, greens) was not addressed in this study, but other studies have suggested beneficial effect.
+Lutein, the beneficial pigment found in green leafy vegetables (parsley, spinach, kale, greens), was not addressed in this study, but other studies have suggested it has a beneficial effect.
 We encourage you to continue eating green leafy vegetables or take a lutein supplement.
 (If you are on Coumadin, speak to your medical doctor before eating green leafy vegetables.)

 Other Ongoing Studies

 Did you know that Georgia Retina is participating in a study to learn more about the genetics of AMD?
-To participate, you must have a brother or sister who has been diagnosed with AMD.
-Your sibling does not even need to be a patient of Georgia Retina, nor do they need to live in Georgia.
+To participate, you must have a sibling who has been diagnosed with AMD.
+Your sibling does not need to be a patient of Georgia Retina or need to live in Georgia.
 Participants only need to be willing to provide a sample of their blood, allow their retinas to be photographed, and have an appropriate screening examination.
-If you want to participate, call your doctor and let them know.
+If you want to participate, call your eye doctor and let them know.
 Georgia Retina is proud of the patients who volunteer for these studies now or in the future.
 Such contribution speeds up medical breakthroughs.